-vii.
+- ix.
 The scheme will be applicable to all the outward supplies.
-The option of the scheme will be qua-person and not qua-class of goods - once opted it will be applicable for all supplies by effected by the registered person; it must be noted that a taxable person cannot opt for payment of taxes under composition scheme for supply of one class of goods and opt for regular scheme of payment of taxes for supply of other classes of goods or services.

-- (c) Conditions applicable on a composition supplier: Once a person has opted to pay tax under the composition scheme, the following conditions would stand attracted: - i.
-Every notice or signboard in every registered place of business, displayed at a prominent place, shall carry the words "Composition taxable person"; - ii.
-Every bill of supply issued by the composition suppliers shall carry the declaration "Composition taxable person, not eligible to collect tax on supplies" on top of the bill: - iii.
+The option of the scheme will be qua-person and not qua-class of goods once opted it will be applicable for all supplies by effected by the registered person; it must be noted that a taxable person cannot opt for payment of taxes under composition scheme for supply of one class of goods and opt for regular scheme of payment of taxes for supply of other classes of goods or services. - (c) Conditions applicable on a composition supplier: Once a person has opted to pay tax under the composition scheme, the following conditions would stand attracted: - i.
+Every notice or signboard in every registered place of business, displayed at a prominent place, shall carry the words "Composition taxable person"; - Every bill of supply issued by the composition suppliers shall carry the declaration "Composition taxable person, not eligible to collect tax on supplies" on top of the bill; - iii.
 RCM on inward supplies: The composition supplier shall be liable to make payment at the rate applicable on the supply in respect of every inward supply liable to tax under the reverse charge mechanism, regardless of the rate of tax that is applied by him on the outward supplies effected by him.
-It may be noted that the value of such inward supplies would not be included in the aggregate turnover of the composition taxpayer although the liability is discharged by him on such inward supplies; - iv.
+It may be noted that the value of such inward supplies would not be included in the aggregate turnover of the composition taxpayer although the liability is discharged by him on such inward supplies;

+- iv.
 Not entitled to collect tax: The composition taxpayer is prohibited from collecting any GST / Cess applicable on the outward supplies effected by him.
 Accordingly, the recipients of supply would also not be eligible to claim any credits where the inward supply is from a composition taxpayer; - v.
-Not entitled to claim credit of taxes paid: The composition taxpayer is not entitled to claim credit in respect of taxes paid by him on any of the inward supplies effected by him, including inward supplies on which he pays tax under reverse charge mechanism.
+Not entitled to claim credit of taxes paid: The composition taxpayer is not entitled to claim credit in respect of taxes paid by him on any of the inward supplies effected by him, including inward supplies on which he pays tax under reverse charge mechanism. - vi.
+A Composition supplier shall not be entitled to issue any tax invoice.
+However, to effect supplies of goods/services the supplier will have to issue "Bill of Supply" without indicating any tax amount on it.

-However, if the composition taxpayer switches over to become a regular taxpayer, he will be entitled to take input tax in respect of inputs held in stock (as inputs, contained in semi-finished or finished goods) on the day immediately preceding the date from which he becomes liable to pay tax under Section 9 (regular taxpayer.
+However, if the composition taxpayer switches over to become a regular taxpayer, he will be entitled to take input tax in respect of inputs held in stock (as inputs, contained in semi-finished or finished goods) on the day immediately preceding the date from which he becomes liable to pay tax under Section 9 (regular taxpayer).
 Refer the discussion in Section 18(1)(c) for a better understanding of the provisions.